Sonic and the Secret Rings (Wii)

 The biggest sin a developer can commit is to take away control from a gamer, and Sonic Team was victorious in doing so with this project.
 Now, I'm sure this wasn't intentional from the start, when they thought up the concept of "The Sonic Express", however, I'm also sure early in the development cycle they realized the controls felt, well, crappy.
 But they continued making the game.
 Maybe Sonic Team thought they could fine-tune things before release?
 I don't know.
 I just can't believe they went ahead with this, especially after the wreak of Sonic 06.
 I'll just end with this: I never completed Sonic and the Secret Rings.
 I gave up, because it was insanely frustrating.
 Why am I bringing this up?
 Because I finished Sonic 06.
 That game had problems up the wazoo, but I beat Sonic, Shadow, and Silver's episodes, beat the last episode, and saw the credits.
 That's how bad Sonic and the Secret Rings is in comparison.

-If you enjoyed this Sonic and the Secret Rings review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Sonic and the Secret Rings review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!